orsonteodoro/oiledmachine-overlay/README.md

 - Setting CFLAGS_HARDENED_TOLERANCE_USER means that you are accepting or managing the worst case performance as a result of hardening.
 - The values are normalized float multiples relative to the base.
-- In the above table, ASAN means any ASAN flavor (ASAN, GWP-ASAN, HWSAN).
+- In the above table, ASan means any ASan flavor (ASan, GWP-ASan, HWASan).
-- The ASAN/UBSAN will be allowed if it passes the test suite or passes an interactive test.
+- The ASan/UBSan will be allowed if it passes the test suite or passes an interactive test.
 The test suite has a higher precedence to decide if it should be disabled.